An exact multiple-time-step variational formulation for the committor and the transition rate: Introduction

 Minimization of \eqref{eq:reactiveflux} yields the exact committor function when the lag time is a single time step.
-However, often analyses are performed for a projection onto a subset of variables (e.g., the positions without the velocities, the solute but not solvent degrees of freedom, distances between selected atoms, etc.), and the dynamics of these variables are generally non-Markovian at such short lag times \cite{zwanzig2001nonequilibrium}.
-At longer lag times, the Markov assumption better holds for projected dynamics \cite{bowman2013introduction}, but then, as we discuss below, the exact committor no longer minimizes \eqref{eq:reactiveflux}.
+However, often analyses are performed for a projection onto a subset of variables (e.g., the positions without the velocities, the solute but not solvent degrees of freedom, distances between selected atoms, etc.), and the dynamics of these variables are generally non-Markovian at such short lag times \cite{zwanzig_nonequilibrium_2001}.
+At longer lag times, the Markov assumption better holds for projected dynamics \cite{bowman_introduction_2013}, but then, as we discuss below, the exact committor no longer minimizes \eqref{eq:reactiveflux} because \eqref{eq:reactiveflux} does not take into account that trajectories can enter and exit $A$ and $B$.
 In this article, we address this issue by introducing a variational expression that yields the exact committor and transition rates for arbitrary lag times.

 The article is organized as follows.
 We review committors in Section \ref{sec:committor} and outline the derivation of a multiple-time-step estimator for the transition rate in Section \ref{sec:main_rate}; details of the derivation are provided in Appendix \ref{sec:tpt_rate}.
-Based on the estimator for the transition rate, we introduce a multiple-time-step variational expression in Section \ref{sec:loss} and discuss its relation to \eqref{eq:reactiveflux} and the loss function in Ref.\ \citenum{li_semigroup_2022}.
+Based on the estimator for the transition rate, we introduce a multiple-time-step variational expression in Section \ref{sec:loss} and discuss its relation to \eqref{eq:reactiveflux} and the loss function in Ref.~\citenum{li_semigroup_2022}.
 Then we discuss how the error in the committor can be quantified and introduce an improved estimator using two lag times in Section \ref{sec:metrics:mse}, with further discussion in Appendices \ref{sec:modedecomp} to \ref{sec:msr}.
 We describe the neural network architectures that we use in Section \ref{sec:nns} and the systems and data that we use for our numerical tests in Section \ref{sec:systems}.
 We show how our formulation improves committor and transition rate estimates in Sections \ref{sec:committor_results} to \ref{sec:mse_results}.
 We discuss possible directions for future research in Section \ref{sec:discussion} and additional numerical considerations in Appendix \ref{sec:overfitting}.
+An implementation of this method, and its application to the examples in this work, is available at \url{https://github.com/dinner-group/evcn}.